 1907 - E Keen qv and T Brown.

 1911-16 - George Henry Moores.
 Lived in a 4 room cottage on the estate.
 This was said to be part of the original older Beechwood house.
 With a stucco front, "rustic porch" and veranda it certainly sounds more impressive than the usual staff quarters.
+In 1916 his employer tried to get George totally exempted from military service but the local tribunal refused to grant this.
 From at least 1911-13 the assistant gardener was George Harris who lived in the Lodge at Beechwood.
 Though the rates for the lodge were paid for by his employer Thomas did not have the use of the cottage as part of his job and paid rent out of his wages to live there.

 Bohemia